 Contents

-1.1 Example: Interference fit calculation according to DIN 7190
+1.1 Calculation Example: Interference Fit According to DIN 7190

-1.1 Example: Interference fit calculation according to DIN 7190
+1.1 Calculation Example: Interference Fit According to DIN 7190

-Please login with your user name and your password.
-Select the module through the tree structure of the Project Manager by double-clicking on the module or clicking on the button ‘New calculation’.
+Please login with your username and your password.
+Select the module ‘Interference fit’ through the tree structure of the project manager by double-clicking on the module or clicking on the button ‘New calculation’.

 A cylindrical interference fit has to be dimensioned against sliding.
-Enter the following values into the appropriate input fields:
+Enter the following values:

 Joint diameter = 50 mm